About Us

 About Cloudbank’s editors:

 Karah Kemmerly grew up in northern California and finished her MFA in poetry at Oregon State University in 2019.
-Her poems have been published in The Breakwater Review, Emerson Review, THE BOILER, and Roanoke Review.
+Her poems have been published in The Breakwater ReviewEmerson ReviewTHE BOILER, and Roanoke Review.
 She currently lives and teaches in Portland, Oregon.

 Ben Swimm holds an undergraduate degree in Biology from Williams College and MFA in poetry from Oregon State University.
-His poems have appeared or are forthcoming in Narrative, Copper Nickel, Alaska Quarterly Review, and Camas, among others.
-He lives in Palmer, AK, where he works as Farm Manager at Alaska Pacific University and owns a flower farm with his spouse, Mimi.
+His poems have appeared in NarrativeCopper NickelAlaska Quarterly Review, and Camas, among others.
+He lives in Palmer, Alaska, where he co-owns Brown Dog Flower Farm with his spouse, Mimi.

 Editor Emeritus Peter Sears founded Cloudbank with Editor Michael Malan.
 His last published book is Small Talk; his three other books of poetry are The Brink, Green Diver, and Tour.
-He received his M.F.A. from the Writers’ Workshop at the University of Iowa and was the 1999 winner of the Peregrine Smith Poetry Contest.
+He received his MFA. from the Writers’ Workshop at the University of Iowa and was the 1999 winner of the Peregrine Smith Poetry Contest.
 Peter served as Poet Laureate for the State of Oregon.
 He passed on in 2017.